Pure Strategies in Imperfect Information Stochastic Games: Lower Bound

+\reviewF{1}{this paragraph is a little bit hard to read, it can benefit from some rewording}\reviewF{2}{the crucial sentence describing the difference in the coding is very long and difficult to parse, moreover "Adam's was" should be corrected.
+Please reformulate.}\answer{We hope it is better now}

 We now give a matching lower bound to the upper bounds in Theorem~\ref{theo:posTcomMore} and in Theorem~\ref{thm:as_main} for the case where \Adam is more informed than \Eve.
-Note that in the case where \Adam is perfectly informed one can get a matching lower bound (ExpTime-hardness) as in the case where randomised strategies are allowed~\cite{CDHR07}.
+Note that in the case where \Adam is perfectly informed one can get a matching lower bound (ExpTime-hardness) as in the case where randomised strategies are allowed~\cite{CDHR07}. {Also note that in the case where \Adam is more informed than \Eve similar lower bounds, when randomised strategies are allowed, were obtained in~\cite{GS09,BGG09,BertrandGG17} for almost-sure winning\footnote{Actually the lower bound in~\cite{GS09} uses a game where none of the player is more informed than the other but it is easily seen how to modify it to obtain a game where \Adam is more informed than \Eve}; however, even if the ideas of the proof below are similar to the ones in~\cite{GS09,BGG09,BertrandGG17}, namely the players simulate a run of an exponential space alternating Turing machine while gadgets prevent cheating, there is a slight but crucial difference.
+Indeed, \Eve is in charge of describing the successive configuration while in previous proofs \Adam was; we actually believe that this is needed for the proof to work (mainly because we are not only interested in almost-sure winning but also in positively winning).}

 \begin{theorem} Deciding whether \Eve has a positively winning (\resp an almost-surely winning) strategy in a reachability game where \Adam is more informed than her is a 2-ExpTime-hard problem. \end{theorem}